Pre-Support Diagnostic Checklist

 - Check if agent pod exists:

-kubectl get switch <switch> -n fab - Check boot logs:
+kubectl get switch <switch> - Check boot logs:

 hhfab vlab serial <switch> - Check fabric-boot: